IBM-Cloud/watson-conversation-variables/README.md

 In the code the global entity array as part of the dialog metadata is used.
 A random number within the range of the array size is computed.
 The entity value is then accessed and printed.

 ### Zeroes at the Slots
-[Slots](https://console.bluemix.net/docs/services/conversation/dialog-build.html#slots) are a great way to gather several pieces of information and to easily declare what is needed.
+[Slots](https://cloud.ibm.com/docs/services/assistant?topic=assistant-dialog-slots) are a great way to gather several pieces of information and to easily declare what is needed.
 However, sometimes "ease of use" and (mathematical) logic are not friendly to each other.
 The following is such an example: [Waiting for `@sys-number` to accept a `0` (zero)](https://stackoverflow.com/questions/45302644/ibm-watson-slots-wont-accept-0)

 The condition `@sys-number` is in fact a short hand syntax for condition `entities['sys-number'].value`.
-When `0` is sent the condition is evaluated to `false` as `0` is treated as a `false` by the expression language evaluator in Watson Conversation Service.
+When `0` is sent the condition is evaluated to `false` as `0` is treated as a `false` by the expression language evaluator in Watson Assistant.
 Now this is not a desired behavior in this case.
 To prevent this, you can use `entities['sys-number']` in the condition that will return `true` every time `@sys-number` entity is recognized in the input.
-The [WCS documentation has some related usage tips](https://console.bluemix.net/docs/services/conversation/system-entities.html#sys-number).
+The [Assistant documentation has some related usage tips](https://cloud.ibm.com/docs/services/assistant?topic=assistant-system-entities).

 ### Slack URIs as variables
-Lately, I have been using Slack integrations with Watson Conversation.
-One is the [Conversation connector](https://github.com/watson-developer-cloud/conversation-connector).
-When trying to retrieve and identify URIs, e.g. web addresses or email addresses, coming from Slack as a [patterned entity in Watson Conversation](https://console.bluemix.net/docs/services/conversation/entities.html#creating-entities), I initially failed.
+I have been using Slack integrations with Watson Assistant.
+When trying to retrieve and identify URIs, e.g. web addresses or email addresses, coming from Slack as a patterned entity, I initially failed.
 The reason is that Slack formats the URIs into a style like `<https://blog.4loeser.net|blog.4loeser.net>`.
 Thus, I am using the following pattern to define email and web address entities: `<[A-Za-z0-9._|:%@\/]+>`.

 ### Context Variable Defined
 Sometimes it is not clear whether a certain value or context variable has been entered.
 One example is when working with slots and a handler is used to exit the input process.
 To check whether a context variable has been defined and to give a conditional answer, the following check can be used: